Seduction (1973 film): Casting

 Originally the character of Graziella was planned to be played by Ornella Muti, but she was eventually dropped because considered too attractive for the role.

-Reception
+Release and reception

+Seduction was distributed in Italy by Alpherat on October 30, 1973.
+It grossed a total of 1,586,418,000 Italian lire.
+It was released in the United Kingdom as Seduction on March 28, 1974 with a 92 minute running time.

 At the time of its release, the newspapers widely reported the news of a man who died of a heart attack watching the movie.